IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 You have just completed writing some basic chaincode.

 <br>
-## Requirements for Marbles, Commercial Paper, and Car Lease demos
+## Demo requirements
 {: #requirements}

-The following prerequisites are included with your Bluemix service for running the Marbles, Commercial Paper, and Car Lease applications locally.
+The following prerequisites, which are included with your Bluemix service, are required for running the Marbles, Commercial Paper, and Car Lease demo applications.
 Your Bluemix environment clones the Hyperledger Fabric to provide these dependencies:

 - Bluemix ID https://console.ng.bluemix.net/ (required to create your IBM Blockchain network and provide service credentials for peers and the Certificate Authority)
 - Node.js 0.12.0+ and npm v2+
 - Golang Environment (required only to build your own chaincode)

-The demos require proficiency with Node.js and the express module.
-You must also have a conceptual understanding of 'chaincode', 'ledger', and 'peer' in a blockchain context; refer to the [Hyperledger Fabric  Glossary](https://github.com/hyperledger/fabric/blob/master/docs/glossary.md).
+The demos also require proficiency with Node.js and the express module.
+You must also have a conceptual understanding of 'chaincode', 'ledger', and 'peer' in a blockchain context; refer to the [Hyperledger Fabric  Glossary](https://github.com/hyperledger/fabric/blob/v0.6/docs/glossary.md).

 <br>
-## Using the Marbles demo
+## Marbles demo
 {: #marbles}

 The Marbles application demonstrates a simple asset transfer between two parties.
 The application is designed to test the JavaScript SDK, guide its development, and help developers become familiar with the SDK and chaincode.